Summary

 While the investigation is unlikely to reach conclusions about every past incident that Kaleb and Jonathon experienced due to the passage of time, these incidents will be used to inform the investigation.

-3. Which agencies are you investigating?
+3. Which agencies are being investigated?

-Queensland agencies identified in Public Hearing 33 are relevant to the investigation.
 Procedural fairness will be afforded to those agencies being investigated.

-4. How long will the investigation take?
+5. How long will the investigation take?

 Such reports generally contain an analysis of the information considered as well as the Ombudsman’s opinions and recommendations, which focus on areas of administrative improvement for agencies.

-A public report about this investigation may not be able to refer to all of the information gathered, given the sensitive nature of this matter.
+Public reports about this investigation may not be able to refer to all of the information gathered, given the sensitive nature of this matter.

-6. What if I have my own complaint or want to share my experience?
+7. What if I have my own complaint or want to share my experience?

 This investigation relates to Public Hearing 33 and Kaleb and Jonathon’s story; therefore, we will not be including complaints from other individuals as part of the investigation.